 Q1 What types of Breast Implants are there?

 reast Implants come in many different shapes, sizes, and materials.
-Because Silicone implants have now gone unpopular, there are now two kinds of implants that come in different surfaces: Textured and Smooth.
+Because Silicone implants have now gone out of fashion, there are now two kinds of implants that come in different textures: Textured and Smooth.
 The Smooth implant has a smooth, sleek surface that is used for women with small breasts and thin skin.
 The Textured implant has a rougher surface that can easily adhere to the tissues, and it is widely used for many types of breasts.

 Q2 How do you know which implant shape to choose?